-- The vast majority of combat eye injuries are due to explosion from high energy projectiles and improvised explosive devices rather than from gunshots or explosions.
+- Most combat eye injuries are due to explosions from high-energy projectiles and improvised explosive devices rather than gunshots or explosions.

 Importance of Prevention

-Congress Budgets $10M for Eye-Injury Research provides the following Defense Department statistics that serve to strengthen the need for ballistic-rated eyewear.
+Congress Budgets $10M for Eye-Injury Research provides the following Defense Department statistics that strengthen the need for ballistic-rated eyewear.

 - About 15% of injuries from battlefield trauma are to the eyes.

-- In just the wars in Afghanistan and in Iraq, Military personnel suffered more than 200,000 eye-related injuries.
+- In the Afghanistan and Iraq wars, Military personnel suffered more than 200,000 eye-related injuries.

 - About 75% of military personnel suffering traumatic brain injury also have eyesight problems.

-- Approximately 70% of our total sensory awareness comes from sight, making vision the most critical of the five senses, especially in combat conditions.
+- Approximately 70% of our total sensory awareness comes from sight, making vision the most critical of the five senses, especially in combat.

-These statistics show the necessity of the funding by Congress and stresses the importance of research for treating an eye injury.
-The data also serve to emphasize the importance of prevention through ballistic and tactical eyewear.
+These statistics show the necessity of funding by Congress and stress the importance of research for treating eye injuries.
+The data also emphasize the importance of prevention through ballistic and tactical eyewear.

 Need More Resources?

-The need for ballistic and tactical eye protection extends well beyond military application and into many areas of civilian life as well.
+The need for ballistic and tactical eye protection extends well beyond military application and into many areas of civilian life.
 For more details on ballistic-rated eyewear both in the military and outside of it, check out these posts: